amitshekhariitbhu/Fast-Android-Networking/RxAndroidNetworking.md

                 .getParseObservable(new TypeToken<UserDetail>() {});
     }

+    /*
+    * This method do the magic - first gets the list of users
+    * from server.Then, for each user, it makes the network call to get the detail
+    * of that user.
-    public void flatMap() {
+    * Finally, we get the UserDetail for the corresponding user one by one */ public void flatMap() {
             getUserListObservable()
                     .flatMap(new Func1<List<User>, Observable<User>>() { // flatMap - to return users one by one